MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-sam.md

 A reboot isn't required for changes to this setting to take effect.

-Note to avoid unexpected disruptions this setting shouldn't be set to Block until appropriate mitigations have been performed, for example patching of vulnerable TPMs.
+Note to avoid unexpected disruptions this setting shouldn't be set to Block until appropriate mitigations have been performed, for example, patching of vulnerable TPMs.

-More information is available at< https://go.microsoft.com/fwlink/?linkid=2116430>.
+More information is available at [Update your (TPM) firmware](https://support.microsoft.com/windows/update-your-security-processor-tpm-firmware-94205cbc-a492-8d79-cc55-1ecd6b0a8022)
 <!-- SamNGCKeyROCAValidation-Description-End -->

 <!-- SamNGCKeyROCAValidation-Editable-Begin -->